Molalla's Urban Growth Boundary (UGB)

 *DLCD approval

 Step 6.
-Land Studies
+Goal 14 Land Studies

 Adopted By Molalla City Council June 2025; Study amendment grant to be completed with UGB analysis and adopted by Molalla City Council in February 2026.
 This amendment will consider a cost analysis of northern and western expansion vs. a southern expansion into the exception lands.